Software for authors is essential because writing your book is a long term project.

 Check this video to find out more about what ProWritingAid can do to help you write better.

-3. Position your book competitively before you publish
+3. Position your book

 One of the biggest mistakes new authors make is rushing into publishing once their manuscript is completed.